Dr Joachim Aufderheide

 - Pleasure and happiness; hedonism

-Dr Aufderheide regularly teaches courses on Plato and Aristotle for the second year BA students and the MA students.
-He also enjoyed teaching the Introduction to Greek Philosophy.
-He also co-convenes the weekly Greek reading group.
+Dr Aufderheide regularly teaches courses on Plato and Aristotle for the second year BA and MA students.
+He teaches, moreover, a class on Environmental Ethics with Dr Eliot Michaelson.
+He also co-convenes the weekly Greek Texts Research Seminar for research students.

 Expertise and public engagement